Thailand – Wisconsin Sunrise Program

 - The Thai Ministry of Education selects 30 - 35 students and six to seven teachers nationwide for participation in this program.

 - The DPI works with school districts to place students for home stays and school visits.
-Schools host five (5) students and one (1) teacher for a little over two weeks.
+Schools host five (5) students and one (1) teacher for three weeks.

 - Students and teachers spend the final two days of their visit in Madison for sightseeing and a UW-Madison campus tour.